Mahedi028/ecommerce_api/README.md

 ## Contribution Guidline
+- Fork the repo
+- Clone the repo locally
+- Run `git checkout dev`
+- Create a new local branch
+- Work on your local branch
+- Push to remote
+- When work is tested, done or ready

+## packages Used
+- Laravel Debugbar
+- Lumen Generator
 ## Security Vulnerabilities

 If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.